gogoneriel/nerite/README.md

  ### Urgent redemptions

-During shutdown the redemption logic is modified to incentivize swift reduction of the branch’s debt, and even do so when BOLD is trading at peg ($1 USD).
+During shutdown the redemption logic is modified to incentivize swift reduction of the branch’s debt, and even do so when USDN is trading at peg ($1 USD).
 Redemptions in shutdown are known as “urgent” redemptions.

 Urgent redemptions:

 - Are performed directly via the shut down branch’s `TroveManager`, and they only affect that branch.
 They are not routed across branches.
 - Charge no redemption fee
 - Pay a slight collateral bonus of 1% to the redeemer.
-That is, in exchange for every 1 BOLD redeemed, the redeemer receives $1.01 worth of the LST collateral.
+That is, in exchange for every 1 USDN redeemed, the redeemer receives $1.01 worth of the LST collateral.
 - Do not redeem Troves in order of interest rate.
 Instead, the redeemer passes a list of Troves to redeem from.
 - Do not create unredeemable Troves, even if the Trove is left with tiny or zero debt - since, due to the preceding point there is no risk of clogging up future urgent redemptions with tiny Troves.

-## Collateral choices in Liquity v2
+## Collateral choices in "Liquity V2 protocol which Nerite uses"

 Provisionally, v2 has been developed with the following collateral assets in mind: